SystemsApproach/private5g/cloud.rst

    `Edge Cloud Operations:: A Systems Approach
    <https://ops.systemsapproach.org>`__.
 June 2022.

-On the topic of terminology, we refer to the collection of components involved in operationalizing a cloud service as a "Cloud Mangement Platform" even though you will sometimes see it called an "Orchestrator".
-This is because we include both the "off-line" elements used to upgrade the service over time (this sub-problem is sometimes called Lifecycle Management) and the "on-line" elements used to operate the service at runtime (this sub-problem is sometimes called Service Orchestration).

 ..
-Maybe should note that you'll see "Mgmt/Orchestrator" in Core-specific and RAN-specific architecture diagrams.
-We're describing one "up a level" that spans both (and the fabric that connects them.
+Should note (here or in Ch4 & 5) that you'll see "Mgmt/Orchestrator"
+   in Core-specific and RAN-specific architecture diagrams.
+We're describing one "up a level" that spans both (and the fabric that connects them)

 6.1 Building Blocks
 -------------------

 The implementation strategy starts with commodity hardware and open source software.
-These building blocks will be familar to anyone that has built a cloud native application, but they deserve to be explicitly named in a discussion of mobile celluar networks, which have historically been built using closed proprietary hardware devices.
+These building blocks will be familiar to anyone that has built a cloud native application, but they deserve to be explicitly named in a discussion of mobile cellular networks, which have historically been built using closed proprietary hardware devices.